Ryangwaite/AWS-SAA-C02-Course/README.md

 4. Periodically, a lambda function is invoked to rotate the secrets.
 5. The Lambda uses an execution role to get permissions.

 Secrets are secured using KMS so you never risk any leakage via physical access to the AWS hardware and KMS ensures role separation.

 ### 1.17.2.
 AWS Shield and WAF (Web Application Firewall)

-Provides against DDoS attacks with AWS resources.
-This is a denial of service attack.
+Protects against DDoS attacks with AWS resources.
 Normally not possible to block them by using individual IP addresses.
 Without detailed analysis, the traffic looks like normal requests to your website.

 - Shield Standard
   - Free with Route53 and CloudFront as default